Sarahlopez20/AIMachineLearning/README.md

 You may want to add a requirements.txt (pip freeze or the list above) and a small sample Excel to help onboarding.
 Consider adding tests for the routine-building logic and utilities.
 The app caches resources with Streamlit decorators — restart Streamlit when you change model files or embeddings.
-License & contact
-This project is provided as-is.
-Modify and use as you wish.
-For questions reach out to the repository owner: Sarahlopez20 (GitHub).